 - Evaluation: The decisionmaker must finally evaluate all the facts and set aside speculations and opinions to find the best option for the decision.

 Fairness requires that we treat people equally based on their experience and ability in essentially similar situations.
 It requires the removal of inappropriate criteria and avoidance of favoritism and prejudice.
 It also requires that we do not take advantage of people’s mistakes or lack of knowledge and correct unfairness personally and institutionally as quickly as possible.
-Taking all of this together, a working definition of fairness would be that fairness is a decision-making process that sets aside bias and personal experience to create a solution that gives each person equal opportunity to achieve a goal.
+Taking all of this together, a working definition of fairness would be that fairness is a decision-making process that sets aside bias and personal experience to create a solution that gives each person an equal opportunity to achieve a goal.

-Many people will define justice as a way to live a fair life.
+Many human beings will define social justice as a way to live a fair life.
 Others will say that justice is the way that humanity agrees is the morally correct way to live.
 It is a moral and political concept that encompasses what the broader social structure has determined is right and good.
 Justice can also mean that each person receives what they deserve.
 Justice is often defined as a standard that people are held to, whether willingly or unwillingly.
 Once the standard is identified, each person should be given what they deserve based on that standard.

 However, because people will have different ideas of what the standard of rightness is and what everyone deserves, justice is not a concrete term and standard that can be applied across the board.
-Justice will often shift and change as the situation that it is being applied changes.
+Justice will often shift and change as the situation that which it is being applied changes.
 However, Aristotle sought to define justice despite these issues by asserting that “equals should be treated equally and unequally.”
 But even this definition fails in the world because people often assign characteristics to people to make them unequal, even though they would typically be considered equal aside from these assigned characteristics.
 Some of these differences are deemed appropriate because they contribute to one’s own or another’s wellbeing—such as someone putting on their mask in an airplane before they help another.
 Yet others are arbitrarily assigned by others as they moved through life.
 When society uses these arbitrary criteria, this is considered discrimination and the world sees it as unjust.

 The definition of justice also includes a variety of types of justice that are encompassed in the term.
 Evaluating these types can bring a wider understanding of the overall idea of justice and how it applies.
 These types include: